Quick Start Guide

 Run the development server:

-shellui start
+shellui dev

 Or if installed locally:

-npx shellui start
+npx shellui dev

 The server will: